johan-perso/obsidianinbox-api/README.md

 # To view logs: docker-compose logs -f
 ```

+> To avoid losing data, you can mount a volume going from the `STORAGE_PATH` directory (value from the `.env` file) to a physical directory on your host machine.

 ## Configure the Obsidian plugin

 These instructions can be found in the [GitHub repository of the plugin](https://github.com/johan-perso/obsidianinbox-plugin).